sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) and supporting instruments serve as an integrated set of rules that articulate how GC organizations manage service delivery, information and data, information technology, and cyber security in the digital era.

 - The CIO of Canada is responsible for establishing [guidance](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software.html) to support innovative practices and technologies, including open-source and open-standard applications, and agile application development.
-- Deputy heads are responsible for
+- Deputy heads are responsible for:
   - Maximizing the release of departmental information and data as an open resource, discoverable through the GC open government portal.
   - Open access to digital tools - Providing authorized users of the departmental electronic network and of departmental devices with open access to the Internet, including GC and external Web 2.0 tools and services that enhance productivity, communication and open collaboration.